- What is Premature Labour?

 - Light coloured bleeding from the vagina.

-Certain contractions during pregnancy are called as Braxton-Hicks contractions.
+False contractions during pregnancy are called Braxton-Hicks contractions.
 This is where the uterine muscles begin to contract within, hardening the abdomen.
-On the contraction fading away, the muscles become soft again.
-These contractions are mostly irregular without any specific frequency, and usually, do not cause your cervix to open.
+When the contractions subside, the muscles become soft again.
+These contractions are mostly irregular without any specific frequency, and usually, do not cause the cervix to open.

 However, the moment these contractions become frequent and can be nailed down to a frequency of happening between 10 to 12 minutes for quite some time, these could indicate preterm labour and the doctor can check if the cervix has opened up.